CodeStitchOfficial/Intermediate-Astro-Decap-CMS/README.md

 project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.

 You can find all of CodeStitches `:root` variables, as well as .cs-topper, .cs-title and .cs-text, within the `root` stylesheet.
 Feel free to adjust these, or use our Content Flair micro-stitches, to update site-wide styles quickly.

+<a name="exploringWithCodeTour"></a>

+## Exploring the Codebase with CodeTour

+This template includes 8 interactive CodeTour walkthroughs to help you quickly understand the codebase architecture and start customizing your site.
+These tours guide you through key concepts, file locations, and best practices.

+### Available Tours

+1. **Getting Started - Initial Configuration** - Site configuration, client info, navigation setup, and deployment preparation
+2. **Component Composition** - How to use and swap CodeStitch components
+3. **Decap CMS & Blog System** - Complete walkthrough of the CMS and blog functionality
+4. **Image Optimization Patterns** - Image optimization techniques and best practices
+5. **Navigation System & Dropdowns** - Data-driven navigation with dropdown menus
+6. **Styling System & Dark Mode** - LESS variables, global styles, and dark mode implementation
+7. **Content Collections Deep Dive** - Working with Astro's Content Collections API
+8. **Deployment Checklist** - Pre-deployment configuration checklist including favicons

+### How to Use

+1. **Install the CodeTour extension** in VS Code from the [marketplace](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour)
+2. **View all tours**: Open Command Palette (Ctrl/Cmd+Shift+P) → "CodeTour: View Tours"
+3. **Start a tour**: Click on any tour from the list
+4. **Navigate**: Use arrow buttons or keyboard shortcuts to move through steps

+Tours are independent and can be taken in any order.
+Each tour includes precise file locations, line numbers, and clear explanations to help you understand how everything works together.

 <a name="prerequisites"></a>